sinanisler/accessibility-widget/README.md

 ### Feature coverage against WCAG 2.1 AA criteria
 > These checks show how each feature aligns with WCAG 2.1 AA success criteria.
 > They do **not** by themselves make a site fully compliant with WCAG, EN 301 549 or Section 508.
+> To become fully compliant you still need to run a manual checks, fix any underlying HTML/CSS/ARIA issues, test with real users, and re-test every time the site changes.

 | Feature | WCAG AA criterion(s) | EU (EN 301 549 / EAA / WAD) | US (ADA / Section 508) |
 |---------|---------------------|-----------------------------|------------------------|